 The Czech Inn is located in the stylish neighbourhood of Vinohrady (part of the Prague 2 district).
-It’s hip, but in a very low-key way.
+It’s hip but in a very low-key way.
 I wouldn’t describe it as vibrant or achingly cool, but rather one of those areas that you only realise is full of awesome restaurants and bars when you wander down a few side streets after dark.
 I really liked this neighbourhood, a lot more than the central and very touristy area of the city.
 If I was to live in Prague, I’d probably want to live in this neighbourhood.

 As Prague isn’t a huge city, Vinohrady is easily accessible from the centre of town.
 There are multiple tram lines that stop right outside the Czech Inn, that can whisk you into the city within 15 minutes.
 Alternatively, if you love walking everywhere (like me), it’s an easy 30-minute stroll.
 Like everything in Prague, public transport is very cheap: a one-way tram ticket is 24 CZK (currently about 80p GBP/$1.15 USD) and a one-day ticket is 110 CZK (currently about £3.80 GBP/$5.30 USD).
 Uber is also really cheap here too.
 So even though the Czech Inn isn’t in the heart of Prague 1, the cost of travel adds very little to your stay.

 The Czech Inn features a range of room types.
 The private rooms are around £50/night for two people, whilst the dorm rooms are as cheap as £8/person/night!
-Click here to see the price for your dates.

 I stayed in a Deluxe 5 Bed Female Dorm room type, which was incredible!
 Czech Inn is very clever in using some of their apartments as this type of shared room because it was undoubtedly the most spacious and well-equipped dorm room I’ve ever stayed in!
 The apartment opens into a large communal area that has a huge window that floods the room with natural light – definitely a plus on a grey winter’s day.
 This communal room has a lounge, kitchenette, dining table – plus a hammock.
 It’s the perfect hang-out space and means you have somewhere to relax in the room other than your bed.
 I especially appreciated this when my roommates had an early night but I wanted to stay up without disturbing them.
 The kitchen facilities weren’t large but you could definitely whip up an easy meal there as it included an oven, hob, kettle and sink.
-I didn’t look what was available in the cupboards but I imagine there would be some basic crockery and cutlery too.
+I didn’t look at what was available in the cupboards but I imagine there would be some basic crockery and cutlery too.

 The bedroom was upstairs on the mezzanine level, with five single beds spread across two rooms.
 Yep, not a bunk bed in sight.
 The bedding was fresh and crisp and there was a lockable trunk under each one.
 There were also ample plugs near each bed, plus a reading lamp and small, lockable mirrored cabinet that had another plus inside (so you could leave a phone on to charge while you sleep I assume).
 My room also opened out on a wooden terrace, shared by all the other apartments on the top floor, which would be amazing in the summer.